-How do you teach visual schedules?
+How do you teach visual schedules in the classroom as a special education teacher?
 Try this scenario.
-You are starting in a new class or trying to start implementing visual schedules but your students don’t know how to use them yet.
-You have put the schedules up and in place but your students only use them with hand-over-hand prompting.
-And your staff isn’t quite sure what to do with them.
+You are starting in a new class or trying to start implementing visual schedules in the classroom but your students don’t know how to use them in a great way yet.
+You have put the schedules up and in place but your students only use them with hand-over-hand prompting on not as a part of their daily routine.
+And your staff isn’t quite sure what to do with them for your students with special needs.
 So consequently they aren’t moving your students towards independence?
-Or maybe some of your students are using them but you have students who aren’t making headway in this great independence people tell you visuals can provide.
+Or maybe some of your students are using them but there are no clear expectations as to how they should be using them.
+Therefore, you have students who aren’t making headway in this great independence people tell you visuals can provide.

 Sound familiar?
 It’s a pretty common question and it tends to be the thing that gets left out.
-A consultant comes into the classroom and tells you that you need to implement visuals.
-While the consultant should do more than just recommend, sometimes you are left on your own to figure it out.
+A consultant comes into the classroom and tells you that you need to implement visual schedules in the classroom.
+While the consultant should do more than just recommend, sometimes you are left on your own to figure out the use of visual schedules in the classroom.

-The way schedules are sometimes presented, they sound like magical fairy wands that will solve all your problems in your classroom, right?
+The way schedules are sometimes presented, they sound like magical fairy wands that will solve all your problems in your classroom schedule, right?
 Wrong!
 Just like everything from math to behavior, schedules require us to teach the students to use them too.
-Students don’t come pre-programmed to use them.
+Young children don’t come pre-programmed to use them.

 Just like everything from math to behavior, schedules require us to teach the students to use them too.

-HOW DO YOU TEACH STUDENTS TO USE SCHEDULES?
+HOW DO YOU TEACH STUDENTS TO USE VISUAL SCHEDULES IN THE CLASSROOM?

 START WITH A FEW

 First don’t feel you have to start everyone on schedules at once.
-It does take time to teach students to use them independently and if you try to do it with all the students sometimes it gets too crazy.
-When things are chaotic, you can’t build the independence needed.
+It does take time to teach students visual schedules in the classroom independently and if you try to do it with all the students sometimes it gets too crazy.
+When things are chaotic in the school day, you can’t build the independence needed.

 CHOOSE YOUR MOST INDEPENDENT STUDENTS